84

 • 2010: Chip learned MySQL and PHP to deploy WAMP stacks to get his databases into an online format

-• 2011: Mark introduced Chip to Ruby on Rails at the first Grand Rapids GiveCamp
+• 2011: Mark from Mutually Human introduced Chip to Ruby on Rails at the first Grand Rapids GiveCamp (now Code for Good)

 • 2012: Chip cut his teeth on an inventory app for the Red Cross (with help from GiveCamp)